openeduhub/convert-collection-to-skos/README.md

 If you run `python src/main.py` it will also push the vocabularies to a dedicated repository (defined in `.env`) and repeat its run every two hours.

+Copy the example env to .env and edit as needed.

+    cp .env.example .env

 You can also the scripts as standalone (see below)

 First install requirements: `pip install -r requirements.txt`.